lxxxl123/mjt-maven/note/FW.md

   - (n.) a device use steam at high pressure to clean or cook sth
   - (vt) use a autoclave to clean or cook sth

+## avenue

+- avenue/æ'ven'nju/:
+  - (n) a wide road with trees and tall buildings on both sides
+  - (n.) a road leads to the large house

 ## aware

 - aware